 Financial Aid Eligibility

 Eligibility for financial aid is determined by evaluating a medical student’s ability to contribute to their medical education.
 All financial information is collected via the Free Application for Federal Student Aid (FAFSA).
 The FAFSA must be completed each year to apply for federal, state or university financial aid and scholarships.
 The FAFSA may be completed as early as October 1 to begin the financial aid process for the next academic year.
-The University of Houston’s priority deadline for the FAFSA is March 15, 2020 for the inaugural class.
-Otherwise, the priority deadline is January 15.
+The University of Houston’s priority deadline is January 15.

 What You Need to Complete the FAFSA

 - First-time and renewal applicants need an FSA ID username and password to securely access financial aid information and electronically sign FSA documents.

 Social Security Number/Alien Registration Number